 Scholarships are awarded by the Scholarship Committee.
 Contact the Enrollment Office for further information.
 Application deadline for all scholarships for incoming students is August 1st.
-Unless indicated, scholarships are typically open to Domestic students only.

 Excellence in Academics and Ministry Entrance Scholarship

 A tuition scholarship of \$2,000 is available to an incoming student showing superior academic achievement and ministry promise.